Presidency of Néstor Kirchner: Economy

+As of 2004, the initial indulgence ended, and the economic recovery induced the foreign powers to request a normalization in debt payment.
+Although the IMF was highly unpopular in Argentina, Kirchner's good image (nearing 71% by that point) did not lower more than three or five points; with the exception of the far-left, most of the society was concerned with the possible consequences of a complete default.

+At the same time a 75% reduction of the debt was proposed, which implied a decrease of 61.35 billion dollars of the principal, reducing it to 20.45 billion dollars.
+In June 2004 an agreement was reached with international organizations and the governments of bondholders abroad and overdue interest was recognized.
+On 3 January 2006 Argentina fully paid its debt to the International Monetary Fund (IMF), making an early payment of 9.53 billion dollars, a liability incurred between January and September 2001, with maturities scheduled until 2009.

 In the first half of 2005, the government launched a bond exchange to restructure approximately $81 billion of national public debt (an additional $20 billion in past defaulted interest was not recognized).
 Over 76% of the debt was tendered and restructured for a recovery value of approximately one third of its nominal value.

 On 15 December 2005, following Brazil's initiative, Kirchner announced the cancellation of Argentina's debt to the IMF in full and offered a single payment, in a historic decision that generated controversy at the time (see Argentine debt restructuring).
 Some commentators, such as Mark Weisbrot of the Center for Economic and Policy Research, suggest that the Argentine experiment has thus far proven successful.
 Others, such as Michael Mussa, formerly on the staff of the International Monetary Fund and now with the Peterson Institute, question the longer-term sustainability of Pres.
 Kirchner's approach.

 In a meeting with executives of multinational corporations on Wall Street—after which he was the first Argentine president to ring the opening bell at the New York Stock Exchange—Kirchner defended his "heterodox economic policy, within the canon of classic economics" and criticized the IMF for its lack of collaboration with the Argentine recovery.